johnkushkorov/Class-Project/README.md

 Using Data reported from NASA and generating the temprature vs. year graph.

-Used Python pandas and matplot libraries
+Used Python pandas, Numpy and matplot libraries